Workplace Injury

 Dallas Workplace Injury and Third-Party Injury Claims

 The Texas workers’ compensation system allows injured workers to obtain benefits for their medical bills and lost income.
-If an employer is covered by workers’ compensation insurance, workers do not need to prove that anyone else was responsible for their injuries—they merely need to show that their injury was related to or caused by their work.
+If an employer is covered by workers’ compensation insurance, injured workers do not need to prove that anyone else was responsible for their injuries—they merely need to show that their injury was related to or caused by their work.

 Generally, an injured worker cannot bring a personal injury claim against their employer, because a workers’ compensation claim is seen as their exclusive remedy.
 However, if you’ve been injured on the job due to some other party’s negligence, you can pursue a personal injury claim against the negligent party.
-Additionally, If an employer is not enrolled in the Texas Workers’ Compensation System, they are barred from asserting several common defenses to employees’ negligence claims.
+Additionally, if an employer is not enrolled in the Texas Workers’ Compensation System, they are barred from asserting several common defenses to employees’ negligence claims.

 Reach Out to the Hartley Law Firm for Immediate Assistance with Your Dallas Workplace Injury Claim